Gajar Mooli Ka Achar- Tangy delicious carrot and Radish winter special seasonal pickle

 - Take a big deep and wide vessel and add all the vegetables and 2 tsp salt and mix well.

-- Cover the vessel and keep it aside for a day.
+- Cover the vessel and keep it aside for a day at room temperature.

 - Now drain the vegetables on a colander ,wait for 15 minutes so all the moisture will be drained out.

 - Spread the vegetables on a plate and keep in sunlight for 2 hours so the extra moisture will evaporate. you can also keep it under the fan if keeping in sunlight is not possible.

 - Dry roast the mustard ,fenugreek and fennel seeds for a minute on low heat and then grind them coarsely when they cool down completely.

 - Heat mustard oil to a smoking point and then after few minutes when it cool down slightly add asafoetida and then let it cool down completely.

 - Take the vegetables in a big bowl and add the roasted ground spices along with all the remaining spices, 1 tsp salt and vinegar and mix well.